Disney’s Swan and Dolphin Resort Review

 On the Swan side, there’s Il Mulino, which offers Italian cuisine.
 While I don’t have a current review, we’ve dined at Il Mulino in the past and look forward to returning.

-The Fountain is a casual table service located on the ground level of the Dolphin.
-This restaurant is one of our favorite hidden gems at Disney World.
+The Fountain is a casual table service restaurant on the Dolphin’s ground level.
+It is one of our favorite hidden gems at Disney World.
+Expect casual, diner-style food along with a few healthy options.
+We enjoy dining here and appreciate that they are often open until 11:00 p.m.

+Rosa Mexicano is located on the lower level of the Dolphin.
+This location offers a daily breakfast buffet and a regular menu for lunch and dinner.
 We recently had lunch there and thought it was reasonably priced with a nice variety of food.
-If you’re looking to enjoy a leisurely meal without having to leave the hotel, check it out.
+If you’re looking to enjoy a leisurely meal without leaving the hotel, check it out.

 Related: Rosa Mexicano Review

-Those looking to spend a day or evening out at the pool will want to have a meal at the Cabana Bar and Beach Club.
-This location is perfect for enjoying an alfresco meal, and they have several unique menu items.
+Those looking to spend a day or evening at the pool will want to have a meal at the Cabana Bar and Beach Club.
+This location is perfect for enjoying an alfresco meal, and the menu has several unique items.
+Additionally, toward the Swan side, the Splash pool bar serves up cocktails and snacks.

-Lastly, there are three other quick-service options between the Swan and Dolphin.
-Each location is set up similar to a convenience store offering deli-style options.
+Lastly, you’ll find three quick-service options between the Swan and Dolphin.
+Each location is set up similarly to a convenience store, offering deli-style options.
+They are Java, Chill, and Fuel.
+We have two photo posts that share what was available during our stay.

 Disney’s Swan and Dolphin Resorts offer multiple transportation options to the theme parks, water parks, and Disney Springs.
 You can walk, boat, or bus from either resort to specific locations.
+Walking is the biggest perk.
+You can walk from Disney’s Swan and Dolphin to Epcot and Hollywood Studios.
+The walk to either park averages 15 minutes at a steady pace.

 Related: Disney Resorts Within Walking Distance of the Theme Parks